Bubobubobubobubo/sardine/README.md

 ## MIDI

-`Sardine` supports all the basic messages one can send and receive through MIDI, but will support many more in the future.
+**Sardine** supports all the basic messages one can send and receive through MIDI.
+It will support many more in the future, including SySex and custom messages.
+By default, **Sardine** is always associated to a default MIDI port.
+It can both send and receive information from that port.
+If the clock is `active`, you already know that clock messages will be forwarded to all your connected softwares/gear.

+You can also open arbitrary MIDI ports as long as you know their name on your system.
+I will not enter into the topic of finding / creating / managing virtual MIDI ports.
+This subject is outside the scope of what **Sardine** offers and you are on your own to deal with this.
+A tutorial might come in the future.

 ### MIDI Out